 ASML manages these risks against an agreed risk appetite.
-The framework of systems and controls is designed to reduce the likelihood of such risks occurring and to mitigate their impact on the overall business of the syndicate.
+The framework of systems and controls is designed to reduce the likelihood of such risks occurring and to mitigate their impact, as far as possible, on the overall business of the syndicate.